-Creative Writing Honors Grades 10-12 303205HW 1 credit Recommendation: English 1 & 2, English teacher recommendation, and submission of several writing samples.
-This course is designed for juniors and seniors who have decided to pursue a college degree and who are interested in and adept at sophisticated writing.
-The primary focus is the production of the literary magazine, a cross-curricular effort of the English and Art Departments.
-Students will write in various genres and will compile a collection of their best work.
-They will also explore publication opportunities in addition to the literary magazine.
-The class will include constant opportunities for oral presentation and will encourage students to become effective critics of each other's work.
-Students will be encouraged to focus more on improving the imaginative aspects of their writing than on perfecting their mechanical skills, but they will practice writing on all levels.
-MATHEMATICS DEPARTMEN NT Course & Code Description Foundations in Algebra Grade 9 411610CW 1 credit Students who enroll in Foundations in Algebra MUST also enroll in Intermediate Algebra.
+MATHEMATICS DEPARTMEN VI Course & Code Description Foundations in Algebra Grade 9 411610CW 1 credit Students who enroll in Foundations in Algebra MUST also enroll in Intermediate Algebra.
 This course is the first in a two-course progression designed to prepare students for success in advanced mathematics courses by providing a foundation in algebra and probability.
 This course builds on the conceptual knowledge and skills students mastered in their middle level mathematics courses in the areas of algebraic thinking, geometry, measurement, probability, data analysis, and proportional reasoning.
-The students who complete this two- course progression of Foundations in Algebra and Intermediate Algebra are prepared for the state-mandated end-of-course assessment (Algebra 1 EOCEP) administered at the completion of Algebra 1 or Intermediate Algebra.
+The students who complete this two-course progression of Foundations in Algebra and Intermediate Algebra are prepared for the state-mandated end-of-course assessment (Algebra 1 EOCEP) administered at the completion of Algebra 1 or Intermediate Algebra.
 Intermediate Algebra Grade 9 411710CW 1 credit State mandated end of course exam counts 20% of the final average.
 The Intermediate Algebra course is the second in a two-course progression designed to prepare students for success in advanced mathematics courses by providing a foundation in algebra and statistics.
 This course builds on the conceptual knowledge and skills students mastered in Foundations in Algebra and middle level mathematics in the areas of algebraic thinking, geometry, measurement, probability, data analysis, and proportional reasoning.
 The students who complete this two-course progression of Foundations in Algebra and Intermediate Algebra are prepared for the state-mandated end- of-course assessment (Algebra 1 EOCEP) administered at the completion of Algebra 1 or Intermediate Algebra.
-Students who earn a D or an F in Algebra 1 may take Intermediate Algebra after Algebra 1 may no longer have both credits court as mathematics credits for graduation.
+Students who earn a D or an F in Algebra 1 may take Intermediate Algebra prior to taking Geometry or Algebra 2.
+Any student who takes Intermediate Algebra after Algebra 1 may no longer have both credits count as mathematics credits for graduation.
 In this instance, 1 course will count as an elective (not math) credit.
-Students who complete Intermediate Algebra 1 must retake the state-mandated Algebra 1 End-of-Course test administered at the completion of Intermediate Algebra 1 End-of-Course test administered at the completion of Intermediate Algebra 1 End-of-Course test administered at the completion of Intermediate Algebra 1 End-of-Course test administered at the completion of Intermediate Algebra 1 End-of-Course test administered at the completion of Intermediate Algebra 1 End-of-Course test administered at the completion of Intermediate Algebra.
+Students who complete Intermediate Algebra after Algebra 1 must retake the state-mandated Algebra 1 End-of-Course test administered at the completion of Intermediate Algebra.
 Algebra 1 Grade 9 411410CW 1 credit State mandated end of course exam counts 20% of the final average.
 Algebra 1 provides a solid base for additional mathematics courses as the entire course focuses on the Algebra standards.
 Topics studied include solving linear equations and inequalities, working with functions and their graphs, finding slopes and writing equations of lines, graphing lines, solving systems of equations, performing operations on polynomials, factoring polynomials, working with quadratics and their graphs, finding exponential growth and decay, performing operations on matrices, solving direct variations, simplifying radicals, interpreting data, and analyzing functions represented in a variety of ways.
-Algebra 1 Honors Grade 8, 9 411415HW 1 credit Recommendation: score of 48 or higher on the math portion of the PSAT, teacher recommendation, average of 90 or higher in previous math class, score of Exemplary on Math section of the SC Ready test.
-This course is designed for students who have demonstrated exceptional mathematical abilities.
+Algebra 1 Honors Grade 8, 9 411415HW 1 credit Recommendation: score of 48 or higher on the math portion of the PSAT, teacher recommendation, average of 90 or higher in previous This course is designed for students who have demonstrated exceptional mathematical abilities.
 It includes applications of algebraic concepts and problem-solving processes that require abstract reasoning abilities and/or a creative analysis of information.
 Topics include the real number system, equations and inequalities, operations with polynomials, radicals, quadratics, exponentials and graphing.
 Problems that involve both linear and non-linear functions are included.
 In addition to traditional computational methods, students use graphing calculators as tools for problem solving.